lahori-venkatesh/apikey/README.md

 ## License

-This project is for educational and portfolio demonstration purposes.
+This project is for educational and portfolio